Our Doctors

 Medical Director

-Dr. Perry has had aspirations of becoming a veterinarian since his early childhood years in Georgia.
-Prior to attending the University of Georgia for his Doctorate of Veterinary Medicine degree, Dr. Perry held a wide range of animal related jobs from working in kennels, to milking dairy cows, and working in an equine reproduction laboratory.
-Despite this wide range of experience with animals of all shapes and sizes, Dr. Perry still holds dogs and cats as his favorites.
-This love of companion animals propelled him to complete advanced training during a one year emergency internship.
-This training enhanced Dr. Perry’s medical skills as well as his commitment to delivering the best in patient care.
-Following his internship, Dr. Perry spent almost two years in general practice in Virginia before returning to Chattanooga.
+Dr. Perry aspired to become a veterinarian since his early childhood years in Georgia.
+Prior to attending the University of Georgia for his Doctorate of Veterinary Medicine degree, Dr. Perry held a wide range of animal related jobs.
+This included working in kennels, milking dairy cows, and even performing research in an equine reproduction laboratory.
+Despite these experiences with animals of all shapes and sizes, Dr. Perry still holds dogs and cats as his favorites.
+This love of companion animals propelled him to complete advanced training during a one year emergency based internship.
+This training enhanced Dr. Perry’s medical skills and his commitment to delivering the best in patient care.
+Following his internship, Dr. Perry spent two years in general practice in Virginia before returning to Chattanooga.
+Dr. Perry’s interests include client education, dentistry, and soft tissue surgery.

 Sharon Swears, DVM